-- (a) We will allocate you additional SAC Level 3+ Fund Funding to that specified in your Funding Confirmation Letter if: - (i) you are a "qualifying TEO", which means you: - A. have a New Zealand Qualifications Authority (NZQA) External Evaluation and Review (EER) rating of Category 1 or 21 (except for universities); and - B. are approved by us to deliver a minimum of 20 equivalent full-time students (EFTS) (funded and unfunded) in 2020; and - C. have an average 2019 course completion rate of 70% or higher for SAC level 3 and above; and - (ii) one of the following applies: - A. you are a tertiary education institution (TEI) or Rural Education Activities Programme (REAP) provider and the value of provision you actually deliver as measured in dollars (as determined by us), is greater than the value of your approved funding allocation; or - B. you are a private training establishment (PTE) and the value of provision you actually deliver as measured in dollars (as determined by us), that is approved by us (being the value of provision measured in dollars for which we allocate funding and the value of provision measured in dollars for which we don't allocate funding) is exceeded. - (b) The additional funding available to be allocated is up to the following limits, either: - (i) 2% of your approved funding allocation; or - (ii) 10 EFTS, (we will calculate 10 EFTS of delivery using the average EFTS rate of your total actual delivery (funded and unfunded), as determined by us), whichever is greater. - (c) Any additional funding will be calculated using information provided in the December Single Data Return (SDR) with payments made in March of the following year. - (d) We may establish criteria to allocate funding above the additional funding limits described in (b), if we have assessed that we have sufficient funding available to provide funding above those limits.
+- (a) We will allocate you additional SAC Level 3+ Fund Funding to that specified in your Funding Confirmation Letter if: - (i) you are a "qualifying TEO", which means you: - A. have a New Zealand Qualifications Authority (NZQA) External Evaluation and Review (EER) status of Category 1 or 21 (except for universities and Te Pūkenga); and - B. are approved by us to deliver a minimum of 20 equivalent full-time students (EFTS) in 2021; and - C. have an average 2020 course completion rate of 70% or higher for SAC Level 3+; and - (ii) one of the following applies: - A. you are a tertiary education institution (TEI) or Rural Education Activities Programme (REAP) provider and the value of provision you actually deliver (as determined by us), as measured in dollars, is greater than the value of your approved funding allocation; or - B. you are a private training establishment (PTE) and the value of provision you actually deliver (as determined by us), as measured in dollars, that is approved by us (being the value of provision measured in dollars for which we allocate funding and the value of provision measured in dollars for which we don't allocate funding) is exceeded. - (b) The additional funding available to be allocated is up to the following limits, either: - (i) 2% of your approved funding allocation; or - (ii) 10 EFTS, (we will calculate 10 EFTS of delivery using the average EFTS rate of your total actual delivery as determined by us),whichever is greater. - (c) Any additional funding will be calculated using information provided in the December Single Data Return (SDR), with payments made in March of the following year. - (d) We may establish criteria to allocate funding above the additional funding limits described in (b), if we have assessed that we have sufficient funding available to provide funding above those limits.